Founding of Rome: Aeneas

+Strabo also mentions an ancient myth linking the foundation of Rome to Arcadia and Evander.
+According to this tradition, Rome was an Arcadian colony founded by Evander.
+When Evander welcomed Hercules, he followed a prophecy from his mother Nicostrata and honored him as a future god by establishing a sacred grove and offering Greek-style sacrifices.
+The Greek-style sacrifices was continued by the Romans and led the historian Coelius to argue that Rome had Greek origins.
+The Romans also worshipped Evander's mother as the nymph Carmentis.

 The introduction of Aeneas follows a trend across Italy towards Hellenising their own early mythologies by rationalising myths and legends of the Greek Heroic Age into a pseudo-historical tradition of prehistoric times; this was in part due to Greek historians' eagerness to construct narratives purporting that the Italians were actually descended from Greeks and their heroes.
 These narratives were accepted by non-Greek peoples due Greek historiography's prestige and claims to systematic validity.

 Archaeological evidence shows that worship of Aeneas had been established at Lavinium by the sixth century BC.
 Similarly, a cult to Hercules had been established at the Ara Maxima in Rome during the archaic period.
 By the early fifth century BC, these stories had become entrenched in Roman historical beliefs.
 These cults, along with the early – in literary terms – account of Cato the Elder, show how Italians and Romans took these Greek histories seriously and as reliable evidence by later annalists, even though they were speculations of little value.
 Much of the syncretism, however, may simply reflect Roman desires to give themselves a prestigious backstory: claim of Trojan descent proved politically advantageous with the Greeks by justifying both claims of common heritage and ancestral enmity.